redhat-cne/spec/spec.md

-# O-RAN Events - Version 0.0.1
+# Cloud Native Events (CNE)- Version 0.0.1

 ## Abstract

-O-RAN Events Spec is a Rest-API specification for defining the format of event data.
+Cloud Native Events (CNE) is a Rest-API specification for defining the format of event data.

 ## Table of Contents